SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 Up to now we already know how the system keeps detecting new or failed replicas.
 However, you may still have questions:

 1. How do you handle a request while ensuring strong consistency?
-2. Consider a case where there are multiple clients that may send reqeusts simultaneously.
+2. Consider a case where multiple clients may send requests simultaneously.
 How do you implement total ordering to guarantee consistency?
-3. Consider a case where the whole system have been running for a while and have handled some request.
+3. Consider a case where the whole system has been running for a while and have handled some request.
 Now a new replica joins.
-How does it synchronize to the most recent state.
+How does it synchronize to the most recent state?
 In other words, how do you implement logging and checkpointing?

 No worry.
 Before we start, let's dive deep into the replication style.